-IPTI a partner of UN Women’s programme “Enhancing Women’s Leadership in the MENA Region”
+IPTI a partner of UN Women’s program “Enhancing Women’s Leadership in the MENA Region”

-The UN Women programme will contribute to sustainable peace in the MENA region by strengthening the political participation and influence of women in high-level peace and transition processes, implementing the relevant mediation and peace process related recommendations of the Global Study (2015) on implementation of Security Council resolution 1325 (2000).
+The UN Women programme will contribute to sustainable peace in the MENA region by strengthening the political participation and influence of women in high-level peace and transition processes, implementing the relevant mediation and peace process-related recommendations of the Global Study (2015) on the implementation of Security Council resolution 1325 (2000).

-IPTI’s analysis of 40 peace processes since 1989 shows that in cases where women’s groups were able to exercise strong influence on the negotiation process, chances were higher that an agreement would be reached than when women’s groups exercised weak or no influence.
-Strong influence of women in negotiation processes also positively correlated with a greater likelihood of agreements being implemented.
+IPTI’s analysis of 40 peace processes since 1989 shows that in cases where women’s groups were able to exercise a strong influence on the negotiation process, chances were higher that an agreement would be reached than when women’s groups exercised weak or no influence.
+A strong influence of women in negotiation processes also positively correlated with a greater likelihood of agreements being implemented.

 Building on these key findings of the Global Study, IPTI will contribute to enhancing the knowledge and capacities of women and key actors engaging in peace processes, including UN agencies, international non-governmental organizations, as well as mediators, their teams, technical experts, and “gatekeepers” in line with Security Council resolution 2242 (2015) on women, peace and security.